Native Words and Places

 Badlands National Park

-25216 Ben Reifel Road, Interior
+25216 Ben Reifel Rd., Interior

-WORD: mako
+Word: mako

-DEFINITION: land
+Definition: land

-WORD: šíčA
+Word: šíčA

-DEFINITION: to be bad
+Definition: to be bad

-INFLUENCE: Curious how Badlands National Park got its name?
+Influence: Curious how Badlands National Park got its name?
 Wonder no more.
 Early inhabitants called the area “mako šíčA” (“land bad”) because of its rugged terrain, extreme temperatures, and lack of water.
 Today, the otherworldly collection of buttes, spires, canyons, and pinnacles make up 244,000 acres of this unique area that boasts views, trails, and plenty of wildlife.

 Sica Hollow State Park

-44950 Park Road, Sisseton
+44950 Park Rd., Sisseton

 The word “šíčA” (pronounced shee-chah) also led to the name of Sica Hollow State Park, a scenic forest in northeast South Dakota believed by early Native visitors to be evil.
 Their opinion was likely influenced by iron deposits that made the water appear "blood red," and phosphorous in rotting tree stumps that gave the wood a glowing green color.
 Some folks still believe the place to be supernatural.
 For most, it's a place to experience summer strolls or brilliant fall colors in northwestern South Dakota.